With summer ending in Muldrow, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by pouring thinned bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s moldy, you can freshen it by pouring watered-down bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from Air Service Co. can make your system more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to schedule your routine tune-up!
+We also provide practical service agreements, so you won’t forget to book your annual service!